Plastic can be Poison

 There are three main ways that plastics degrade: through heat, UV exposure (sunlight) and friction.
-Unlike waste food or paper, plastics don’t biodegrade, they photodegrade.
-This means that plastics left for years in fields or water will slowly break into smaller and small pieces.
+Unlike waste food or paper, plastics don’t biodegrade, they photo-degrade.
+This means that plastics left for years in fields or water will slowly break into smaller and smaller pieces.
 Eventually these pieces are so small that they are absorbed by the plants, fishes and animals that we eat.

-- Ecobricks are one way to trap plastic, using plastic, and prevent it from being degraded by sun, heat or friction.
+- Ecobricks are one way to trap and use plastic and prevent it from being degraded by sun, heat or friction.
 Read more reasons why Ecobricks are a deep solution to plastic.

 - Read a scientific paper on plastic degradation: Plastic Degradation and Its Environmental Implications

-- Read a recent article on the scope of the global impact of plastic pollution: Guardian, A million bottles a minute
+- Read an article on the scope of the global impact of plastic pollution: Guardian, A million bottles a minute